xuyennguyen/rojo/README.md

 >
 > rojo is still under heavy development, and cannot be used for production code.

-A cross-platform C++11 library that helps creating games and other graphical applications easier to write within C++.
+A cross-platform C++11 framework (collection of APIS), which aims to make creating games and other graphical applications easier to write within C++, by providing a common interface for hanlding graphics, audio and windows for all platforms (e.g. Mac and Windows) and implementations (e.g. DX and OpenGL).

 # Table of Contents

 <pre>
 <a href="#design-goals">Design Goals</a>
+<a href="#features">Features</a>
 <a href="#getting-started">Getting Started</a>
 	<a href="#downloading-the-library">Downloading the Library</a>
 	<a href="#supported-platforms">Supported Platforms</a>